 Using the Arduino Uno R3 microcontrollers to interface with and store data from all of the onboard equipment, Toyger was designed to meet all of its original mission goals.
 Data collecting during flight would be recorded to one of several internal storage devices.
 Utilizing six Arducam Minis, a handbuilt Geiger counter, and a custom designed spectroscope.
 The team was ready to begin testing of the project.

-Jacob K., Flight Systems Team Leader
+Jacob K., Flight Systems Team Lead

-Evan B., Software and Payload Team Leader
+Evan B., Software and Payload Team Lead

-payload team lead: When I first came to UC, I really wanted to find an organization where I could do something important.
+When I first came to UC, I really wanted to find an organization where I could do something important.
 Joining CubeCats and entering into the CATiSE program was the best decision I made all year.
 Not only were we learning about the process of creating a CubeSat by building a high-altitude balloon, but I was working with a wonderful group of individuals who all shared similar interests.
 This allowed me to come out of my shell and make new friends.
 Being one of the Flight Systems team leads really helped me be comfortable outside my comfort zone and allowed me to learn and exercise my leadership skills.
 Launching our balloon that took eight months of work and getting the pictures back was one of my proudest moments of my life.
 CATiSE was not just another thing to put on my resume, but something that I will remember being part of looking back at my time in college.

 Launch and Recovery

 Launched April 15th, project Toyger ascended 28 km into the atmosphere, and landed in Southern Ohio.
 Taking over eight thousand pictures during its journey, Toyger offered a unique view of the world we live in.

 The final source code of the project is available here